 On July 15, 2008, we entered into a Master Note Purchase Agreement with certain accredited institutional investors pursuant to which we issued and sold to the investors at a closing on October 1, 2008, \$175 million of senior uncollateralized notes due October 1, 2015, or the 2015 Notes, in a private placement.
 The 2015 Notes bear interest at the fixed rate of 6.22% per annum with interest payable in arrears semi-annually on April 1 and October 1 beginning on April 1, 2009, and with principal payable at the maturity of the 2015 Notes on October 1, 2015.
-The 2015 Notes are uncollateralized obligations and rank equally with obligations under our credit facility.
-The 2015 Notes are subject to representations, warranties, covenants and events of default.
-Upon the occurrence of an event of default, payment of the 2015 Notes may be accelerated by the holders of the 2015 Notes.
-The 2015 Notes may also be prepaid by us at any time at par plus a make-whole amount determined in respect of the remaining scheduled interest payments on the 2015 Notes, using a discount rate of the then current market standard for United States treasury bills plus 0.50%.
-In addition, we will be required to offer to prepay the 2015 Notes upon certain changes in control.

 On October 26, 2009, we entered into a First Supplement to the Master Note Purchase Agreement with certain accredited institutional investors pursuant to which we issued and sold to the investors on that date \$175 million of senior uncollateralized notes due November 1, 2019, or the 2019 Notes, in a private placement.
 The 2019 Notes bear interest at the fixed rate of 5.25% per annum with interest payable in arrears semi-annually on May 1 and November 1 beginning on May 1, 2010, and with principal payable at the maturity of the 2019 Notes on November 1, 2019.
-The 2019 Notes are uncollateralized obligations and rank equally with the 2015 Notes and obligations under our credit facility.
-The 2019 Notes are subject to representations, warranties, covenants and events of default.
-Upon the occurrence of an event of default, payment of the 2019 Notes may be accelerated by the holders of the 2019 Notes.
-The 2019 Notes may also be prepaid by us at any time at par plus a make-whole amount determined in respect of the remaining scheduled interest payments on the 2019 Notes, using a discount rate of the then current market standard for United States treasury bills plus 0.50%.
-In addition, we will be required to offer to prepay the 2019 Notes upon certain changes in control.